Go directly to the content

 • Keep your bedroom cool and dark

-• Maintain consistent bedtimes
+• Keep consistent bedtimes

-• Create a calming evening routine
+• Build a calm evening routine

 Conclusion